 Ready to lock it in?

-A 30% deposit holds your date.
+A thirty-percent deposit holds your date.
 The rest isn't due until two weeks before the wedding.
 Worst case, you start the conversation with a real number.